Do you have a bad habit when presenting

 Focus on making your movement meaningful.
 In other words, if you are speaking about the past then take a step back into the past.
 If you are talking about the future take a step forward into the future.
-If you have 3 key points or messages to share then step into each one separately.
+With 3 key points or messages to share, step into each one separately.

 If you keep your hands in your pockets or behind your back

 Practice ‘taking the handcuffs off’.
 Movement represents energy and visual stimulation.
-Start speaking with your hands separated, free and out in front and let them speak for themselves.
-Each time you find them returning to your pockets or behind you back, take a breath and release them again.
+Start speaking with your hands separated.
+Ensure they are free and out in front of you; let them speak for themselves.
+Each time you find them returning to your pockets or behind your back, take a breath and release them again.

 If you get sweaty palms, a dry mouth or feel really hot

 It makes good sense to always have a glass or bottle of water close to you each time you speak.
-If you tend to overheat in any way then be sure to take an ice cold bottle of water with you each time you speak.
-You don’t need to drink it unless you are thirsty or have a dry mouth you just need to grasp it from time to time to allow it to help you to cool down a little.
+If you tend to overheat in any way, be sure to take an ice cold bottle of water with you each time you speak.
+You don’t need to drink it unless you are thirsty or have a dry mouth.
+Just grasp it from time to time to allow it to help you to cool down a little.

-If you suffer from a dry mouth when presenting then suck a boiled sweet before you stand to speak or take a bite out of an apple.
+If you suffer from a dry mouth when presenting, suck a boiled sweet before you stand to speak or take a bite out of an apple.